auth0/magic/docs/encryption.md

 Implements `xchacha20poly1305` authenticated encryption using `libsodium.js` for streams.

-The ChaCha20-Poly1305 symmetric authenticated encryption scheme been standardized by the [IETF](https://tools.ietf.org/html/rfc7539).
-The scheme is fast, simple, and as an AEAD construction provides confidentiality, authentication, and integrity on the message.
+[XChaCha20-Poly1305](https://libsodium.gitbook.io/doc/secret-key_cryptography/aead/chacha20-poly1305/xchacha20-poly1305_construction) is a symmetric authenticated encryption scheme, an improvement to the IETF-standardized [ChaCha20-Poly1305](https://tools.ietf.org/html/rfc7539).
+XChaCha's improvement over ChaCha is due to the usage of extended 192 bit nonces.
+The scheme is fast, simple, and as an AEAD construction provides confidentiality, authentication and integrity on the message.

 For stream encryption/decryption using a password instead of a key, see [magic.PwdEncryptStream | magic.PwdDecryptStream](#magicpwdencryptstream--magicpwddecryptstream)